LS PGB: LS-6 series

-LS-6 precision-guided bomb was initially revealed at the 2006 Zhuhai Airshow.
+The LS-6 precision-guided bomb was initially revealed at the 2006 Zhuhai Airshow.

-LS kit is a strap-on upgrade package to provide general-purpose bomb with range extension and precision strike capabilities.
+The LS kit is a strap-on upgrade package to provide general-purpose bomb with range extension and precision strike capabilities.
 The kit consists of two modules: the guidance module and gliding wings.
 The guidance module includes inertial/satellite guidance, typically mounted in the tail cone of the weapon, and electro-optical seeker with scene matching area correlator or laser guidance seeker, which is mounted at the tip of the bomb.
 The gliding module, including the folding wings and cruciform tail control surfaces, is made of composite material and comes in different versions for different sizes of gravity bomb, such as 500 kg, 250 kg, 100 kg, and 50 kg.
 The range for the 500 kg bomb is 60 km at 900 km/h with release attitude of 11 km.
 A miniaturized turbojet kit can be mounted at the aft end, boosting LS-6's range to 300 km.

-LS kit series uses the GJV289A standard, the Chinese equivalent of MIL-STD-1553B.
+The LS kit series uses the GJV289A standard, the Chinese equivalent of MIL-STD-1553B.
 The adaptation of such military standards means that the weapon can be readily deployed on any Western platform.
 The 100 kg and 50 kg variants of the LS-6 are externally similar to the GBU-39 Small Diameter Bomb, which can be carried in the internal weapons bays of stealth fighters such as the Chengdu J-20.

+LS-6 munitions were first seen on Serbian MiG-29s in March 2026, around the same time that photographs revealed the integration of CM-400s on the same type of aircraft.